![]() |

 Kanchanaburi Train Station |

-Arriving at the Kanchanaburi Train station, we are accosted by dozens of men trying to get us to take their transportation to our river lodging.
-Jimmy’s trying out his negotiating, speaking his newly learned Thai.
+Upon arriving at the Kanchanaburi Train Station, numerous men approached us, attempting to persuade us to take their transportation to our river lodging.
+Jimmy tried to negotiate using his newly learned Thai.

 ![]() |